TensorNetwork/tensornetwork.org/src/mps/algorithms/dmrg/index.md

 # Density Matrix Renormalization Group Algorithm (DMRG)

-The density matrix renormalization group (DMRG) is an adaptive algorithm for optimizing a [[matrix product state (or tensor train)|mps]] (MPS) tensor network, such that after optimization, the MPS is approximately the dominant eigenvector of a large matrix $H$.
+The density matrix renormalization group (DMRG)\cite{White:1992,White:1993den,Schollwoeck:2005}
+is an adaptive algorithm for optimizing a [[matrix product state (MPS)|mps]] (or tensor train) tensor network, such that after optimization, the MPS is approximately the dominant eigenvector of a large matrix $H$.
 The matrix $H$ is usually assumed to be a Hermitian matrix, but the algorithm can also be formulated for more general matrices.

 The DMRG algorithm works by optimizing two neighboring MPS tensors at a time, temporarily combining them into a single tensor to be optimized.
 The optimization is performed using